sanjayacchana/Login_Auth_Demo/README.md

 # Login_Auth_Demo
-This includes a simple register, login and logout pages with  same restrictions that if user wants visit "secret" page then if must be Logged In.
+This includes a simple register, login and logout pages with  same restrictions that if user wants to  visit "secret" page then he must be Logged In.